whage/thesis/thesis.md

 The second property is called progress, it states that a well typed expression is either a value or it can be evaluated further (until it is reduced to value).
 Type safety is the conjunction of preservation and progress. [@pfpl-2016]

-**TODO: Lectures Notes on Progress talks about how division by zero is possible in a type safe language**

 Note that safety is not a property of a type system, but that of a language.
 There are operations that would pass type checking but produce an error during runtime, like division by zero.
 Enhancing a type system so that it could protect against division by zero erros would make it too restrictive (too many programs would be ruled out as ill-formed).
 It is not possible to predict statically that an expression would evaluate to zero, so if we want our language to be safe, we need to add dynamic (runtime) checks.
+Even though it is not part of the static type system, such a language is still considered safe. [@pfpl-2016]

 ### Should languages be safe?